 We recommend that the coolant supplied with the engine on delivery be used.
-Future warranty claims related to engine and accessories may be declined if an unsuitable coolant has been used, or if the instructions for coolant mixture have not been followed.
+Future warranty claims related to engine and accessories may be denied if an unsuitable coolant has been used, or if the instructions for coolant mixture have not been followed.
+Engines using yellow Volvo Penta Coolant VCS must have a yellow decal with the text VOLVO COOLANT VCS on the expansion tank.